|Easy To Use|

 - Compare your own activity level with that of your dog by linking your fitness tracker to FitBark.

-Fitbark offers several options for purchasing their dog activity monitors.
+Fitbark offers several options for purchasing their dog activity monitors on their website.
 All include no monthly fees, free shipping, free iOS and Android apps, a 30 day return policy and 1 year limited warranty.

 - Activity Monitor: $99.95